RodriguezAndres/RodriguezAndres.github.io/_posts/2015-11-14-starting-blog.markdown

 ```
 linkedin_username: <em>linked_username</em>
 ```

+Disquis is commonly used for a comments section.

 ## Markdown tutorial
 See the Markdown [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for a complete list.
 In addition here are other formatting techniques and the more common techniques that I use.